EthanForrestCarr/Module08Challenge/README.md

 [![License Badge](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-update an existing TypeScript command-line application that builds and uses cars to include additional options for motorbikes and trucks. prompts the user to either create a new vehicle or select an existing vehicle.
-After going through the creation or selection process, the user is able to perform certain actions with the selected vehicle.
-The user is returned to the actions menu after each action until they decide to exit the application.
+Vehicle Builder is a TypeScript command-line application that allows users to create, manage, and interact with a variety of vehicles.
+Initially designed for cars, the application has been expanded to include motorbikes and trucks.
+Users can either build a new vehicle or select an existing one, and then perform specific actions such as popping a wheelie or towing another vehicle.
+The application is interactive, guiding users through vehicle creation, selection, and action menus until they choose to exit.

 ## Table of Contents
 - [Installation](#installation)